sergiomtzlosa/docker-qiskit/README.md

 - Qiskit IBMQ Provider 0.11.0
 - Qiskit Textbook

-It also has keras, matplotlib, pandas, seaborn, scikit-learn, opencv-python, tqdm, pillow, image, scipy and regex.
+It also has keras, matplotlib, pandas, seaborn, scikit-learn, opencv-python, tqdm, pillow, image, scipy, regex and kaleidoscope.

 There are two environments: development and production (default)